 Development in a complex and highly differentiated world

-At the same time, Africa, Asia and Latin America are experiencing rapid transformations, turning traditional North-South relations upside down.
-Giants like India and China are strengthening their role in international development cooperation.
-These ‘new’ donors emphasise that ‘South-South cooperation’ is different from the Western notion of donors helping clients.
-While development has been traditionally defined by the donor community in the North, governments in Africa, Asia and Latin America come up with their own versions of ‘development’.
+We also witness massive changes in the relative power structure in our world system.
+Africa, Asia and Latin America are experiencing rapid transformations, turning traditional North-South relations upside down.
+Giants like India and China are strengthening their role in the world, including in international development cooperation.
+These ‘new’ donors argue that ‘South-South cooperation’ is different from the Western notion of donors helping clients.
+While development has been traditionally defined by the donor community in the North/West, governments in Africa, Asia and Latin America have come up with their own versions of ‘development’.

 Over the past decade, the number of actors active in the development domain has multiplied.
-In addition to the traditional donors, new ‘players’ have entered the scene, including foundations and diaspora-organisations.
-Furthermore individual migrants and socially-engaged entrepreneurs are acknowledging their responsibility for acting to benefit society at large, taking responsibility for the social and environmental impacts of production activities and/or consumption.
+In addition to the traditional donors, new ‘players’ have entered the scene, including private funds and diaspora-organisations.
+Furthermore individual migrants and socially-engaged entrepreneurs are acknowledging their role in societal changes; many are taking responsibility for the social and environmental impacts of production activities and/or consumption.

-The multidisciplinary Master's programme in International Development Studies addresses the current development challenges and engages with these current, urgent and highly important issues.
+The multidisciplinary Master's programme in International Development Studies addresses current development challenges and engages with these highly important and urgent issues from people-centered, human perspective.
 In particular, the programme focuses on topics surrounding migration/mobilities, climate change, land governance, urbanisation and corporate social responsibility.
 You will study in an international environment, with peers and staff from diverse disciplinary and cultural backgrounds.
-A research-oriented internship abroad is a core component of the programme.
+A research-oriented internship - preferably abroad - is a core component of the programme.
 International Development Studies takes prides in its large, expanding, and active alumni and friends network.